 As such, if you want to remove all kinds of distractions from a website, you’ll be better off with a more traditional ad blocker.

-Read Also: How to Block Ads from Instagram Feed
+Read Also: Blocking Ads from Instagram Feed